musk95/kakao_talk/README.md

 action:
   service: notify.NOTIFIER_NAME
   data:
-    title: '*Send a message*'
+    title: Send a message
-    message: "That's an example that _sends_ a *formatted* message with a custom inline keyboard."
+    message: That''s an example that _sends_ a formatted message with a custom inline keyboard.
 ```

 #### CONFIGURATION VARIABLES